 • Proof of sufficient financial means for the duration of the stay, such as bank statements or a letter from an employer

-• Proof of travel medical insurance
+• Proof of travel insurance, including medical coverage

 • A flight itinerary or booking confirmation

-• Proof of ties to the home country, such as a letter from an employer or a school if a student
+• Proof of ties to the home country, such as a letter from an employer or a school, if a student

 • Any additional documents required by the Portuguese Consulate or the nearest Portuguese Embassy from where you are applying

-Portugal Airport Transit Visa
+Airport Transit Visa

 Portugal Airport Transit Visa A:

 Airport Transit Visas (A) are sometimes required for travelers who are only passing through the international zone of a Schengen airport on their way to a non-Schengen destination.
+This visa does not allow holders to enter the Schengen Area, and they must remain in the airport’s transit area until their connecting flight.

-For example, if you are flying from India to the United States with a layover in Frankfurt, Germany, and you do not plan to leave the airport during your layover, you would need an Airport Transit Visa.
+It is only valid for one transit through the airport and is optional for passengers with a valid visa for their final destination.
+For example, if you’re flying from India to the United States with a layover in Frankfurt, Germany, and you don’t plan to leave the airport during your layover, you’d need an Airport Transit Visa.

-Transit Visa B:
+Portugal Transit Visa B:

-Portugal Transit Visa requirements
+Portugal Transit Visa Requirements

 Nationals from the following countries are required to hold a Portugal Airport Transit Visa (A & B):